david-cortes/outliertree/README.md

 Explainable outlier/anomaly detection based on smart decision tree grouping, similar in spirit to the GritBot software developed by RuleQuest research.
 Written in C++ with interfaces for R and Python (additional Ruby wrapper can be found [here](https://github.com/ankane/outliertree/)).
 Supports columns of types numeric, categorical, binary/boolean, and ordinal, and can handle missing values in all of them.
 Ideal as a sanity checker in exploratory data analysis.

-# How it works

-Will try to fit decision trees that try to "predict" values for each column based on the values of each other column.
-Along the way, each time a split is evaluated, it will take the observations that fall into each branch as a homogeneous cluster in which it will search for outliers in the 1-d distribution of the column being predicted.
-Outliers are determined according to confidence intervals on this 1-d distribution, and need to have a large gap with respect to the next observation in sorted order to be flagged as outliers.
-Since outliers are searched for in a decision tree branch, it will know the conditions that make it a rare observation compared to others that meet the same conditions, and the conditions will always be correlated with the target variable (as it's being predicted from them).

-As such, it will only be able to detect outliers that can be described through a decision tree logic, and unlike other methods such as [Isolation Forests](https://github.com/david-cortes/isotree), will not be able to assign an outlier score to each observation, nor to detect outliers that are just overall rare, but will always provide a human-readable justification when it flags an outlier.

-Procedure is described in more detail in [Explainable outlier detection through decision tree conditioning](http://arxiv.org/abs/2001.00636).

 # Example outputs

 Example outliers from [hypothyroid dataset](http://archive.ics.uci.edu/ml/datasets/thyroid+disease):